 - 1. Bring truck to complete stop. - 2.
-Put the directional control lever in the NEUTRAL position. - 3.
+Return the multi-function handle to the NEUTRAL position. - 3.
 Apply the parking brake. - 4.
 Lower the lifting mechanism-carriage and forks or attachment-fully to the floor.

 In addition, when leaving the truck unattended: